 High Visibility garment selection should be based on expected use settings and work activities being performed.
 These are designated as off-road (type O), roadway and temporary traffic control (type R), or public safety activities (type P).

-Best practices guidelines—like the voluntary standards outlined in ANSI 107-2010—provide practical instruction regarding both reflective material and garment design.
+Best practices guidelines—like the voluntary standards outlined in ANSI/ISEA 107—provide practical instruction regarding both reflective material and garment design.
 These guidelines also define classes of garments as most appropriate, depending on the level of risk in the work environment.

-For workers who are working in lower risk environments, but who can still benefit from the extra security of heightened visibility, particularly in low light conditions.
-These garments are not ANSI compliant.
+For workers who are working in lower-risk environments, but who can still benefit from the extra security of heightened visibility, particularly in low-light conditions.
+Enhanced visibility garments are not ANSI rated.